Covenant Christian Academy (Georgia): Academics

 Strong emphasis is placed on reading and phonics in the early grades.
-High school students are offered courses in literature, Spanish, music, advanced mathematics, geometry, Bible, history, government, economics, biology, chemistry, physics, AP Calculus, and AP English Literature.
+High school students are offered courses in literature, Spanish, music, advanced mathematics, geometry, Bible, history, economics, biology, chemistry, physics, AP Calculus AB, AP Biology, AP English Literature, AP English Language, AP Government, and AP United States History.
 The school is fully accredited by the Georgia Association of Christian Schools, the Georgia Department of Education, the Georgia Student Finance Commission, and the Board of Regents.

 Athletics

 Covenant competes in the Georgia Christian Athletic Association (GCAA).
 The Rams compete at the varsity level in boys' and girls' soccer and basketball, as well as boys' baseball and girls' volleyball.
 The Lady Rams soccer team are two-time GCAA state champions, winning titles in 2007 and 2008.
 The Lady Rams soccer team were also GCAA state runners-up in 2009, 2010, and 2011.
 The Rams soccer team were GCAA state runners-up in 2010 and 2011.